-This loop off Welch Creek Road features some unique views of the San Antonio Reservoir and the rolling hills oak-dotted hills that surround it.
-The trail isn’t quite as scenic as the trails it the main body of the park, but it’s also less steep and a lot less busy.
+This loop off Welch Creek Road features some unique views of the San Antonio Reservoir and the rolling oak-dotted hills that surround it.
+The trail isn’t quite as scenic as the trails in the main body of the park.
+Until recently it was little-visited, but now it’s about as popular as the other trails in the park.

 The hike would be better if the Lower Maguire Peaks Trail was still open, but unfortunately it’s been closed since 2015 due to storm damage.